Freshman 15: A Guide to Staying Healthy in College

 1. Incorporate strength training

-A student doing bodyweight squats in her dorm room, showing how easy it is to incorporate strength training.
+A student doing bodyweight squats in her dorm room, showing how easy it is to incorporate strength training without equipment.

 • Short, full‑body sessions preserve lean mass and support metabolism.
 If you’re new to training, start with bodyweight basics and progress by following our beginner’s guide to strength training.